linrunner/tlp-doc/installation/arch.rst

 ==========
 .. note::

-    Execute the commands below in a root shell or with with a preceding :command:`sudo`.
+    Execute the commands below in a root shell or with a preceding :command:`sudo`.

 Package Installation
 --------------------